TaherVora/cecs575_group-6/README.md

-# cecs575_group-6
+## cecs575_group6

+## Project Tiltle: Online Buying, Selling & Bidding Application (Marketplace)

-We have uploaded Zip folder(Assignment1_group6.zip) as well as all the Files.
+- We have uploaded Zip folder(Assignment1_group6.zip) as well as all the Files.

+- We have uploaded Assignment1_group6 folder which consists of the implementation of creational pattern in our project.